 The largest barrel is then replenished with the cooked concentrate and all are then left to do nothing more than mature and age.

 Interestingly, tradition dictates that the barrels of the batteria are never changed as the process would be interrupted by a “shock” to the product by using new wood.

 The product and the wood must grow together.
 If a barrel leaks, a new one is built around it.

 Allesandro saved the best for last.
 Tasting each product is the best way to experience just how much age has influenced the balsamic.

 If You Go

-The Italian Days Food Experience will ruin you for forever for Italy's most iconic foods, but in the best possible way.
+The Italian Days Food Experience will ruin you for forever for Italy's most iconic foods, but in the best possible way, and it's the perfect introduction to Bologna for first timers.
 Alessandro puts his heart and soul into making it much more than a tour.
-You'll be a Parmigiano cheese convert and a balsamic lover after the day is done.
+You'll be a Parmigiano cheese convert and a balsamic lover when the day is done.
 Book your tour online or at the Bologna Welcome infopoint in Piazza Maggiore.